chris1642/Local-Power-BI-Impact-Analysis-Governance/README.md

 ## This all-in-one solution is designed to be ran by ANYONE.

 **This is the local Report/Model Version.
-If looking for the version that leverages the Power BI Service and REST API, please go here: https://github.com/chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution**
+If looking for the version that leverages the Power BI Service and REST API across all Workspaces, check out here: https://github.com/chris1642/Power-BI-Backup-Impact-Analysis-Governance-Solution**

 - Everything within the script is limited to your access within the Power BI environment.
 - All computer requirements are at the user level and do not require admin privileges.